Devansh-Upadhyay/mobile-flashcards-module/README.md

 ## Platforms Tested

-* Android - Tested.
+* Android - Tested and Approved.
-* iOS - No tested.
+* iOS - Not tested.
-* Windows Phone - No Tested.
+* Windows Phone - Not Tested.